Keyboard shortcuts

 NamespaceHasher Utility

-The NamespaceHasher class provides deterministic key namespacing using XXH3 hashing.
-It ensures keys are scoped to specific namespaces, preventing collisions across logical domains.
+NamespaceHasher provides deterministic key namespacing using XXH3 hashing to prevent key collisions across logical domains.

 graph TB